 It is an opportunity to investigate notions of human diversity and clinical service delivery alongside questions of culture, mind, and self.
 What is human diversity and how has it come to be so influential in the lives of human beings?
 What does it mean to provide service as a counselor, therapist or school psychologist?
 How can that service be culturally relevant?
-What are the ways of knowing at the core of each of the concepts linked with delivering or receiving service?
+What are the ways of knowing at the core of concepts linked with delivering or receiving service?
 What is the source of those ways of knowing?
 What is the relevance of this sort of inquiry to lives of service professionals?

-At the center of all of these questions are two that appear most fundamental to any human endeavor.
+At the center of these questions are two that are fundamental to any human endeavor.